 which tied the plug door to the aft bulkhead.
 Fortunately, the lack of availability of the tailcone exit did not preclude a timely and successful

-NTSB investigators examined the DC-9 plug door training device at the air carrier’s F/A
+3) When the NTSB investigators examined the DC-9 plug door training equipment at the air carrier’s F/A

-training facility, they found that seatbelts and shoulder harnesses were not installed in the trainer.
+training facility, they found that seatbelts and shoulder harnesses were not installed in the training equipment.
 Therefore, it was not possible for

 F/As to train for the removal of the plug door with the shoulder harness straps buckled to the seatbelt and gain hands-on experience with the

 4) In addition, the air carrier’s F/A manual, current at the time of the accident, did not mention the need

-received inadequate information and training on the operation of the DC-9 tailcone access plug door.
+that the F/As received inadequate information and training on the operation of the DC-9 tailcone access plug door.